Degman1/Spotify-to-MP3-Music-Converter/README.md

 To update youtube_dl, run: sudo pip install -U youtube-dl (DISCLAIMER: youtube_dl was recently taken down by GitHub, so it may need to be downloaded from an indirect source)

 -- If youtube_dl is out of date, the song downloading commands will likely fail.

+# Developer Note: Convert SpotifyDownloaderUI.py to executable
+1. Set the RunAsExec variable to True in the SpotifyDownloaderUI.py file
+2. Open the terminal to the correct path and run: pyinstaller --onefile --add-data 'ffmpeg:.' --add-data 'ffprobe:.' --add-data 'ffplay:.'
+SpotifyDownloaderUI.py